Symoon07/socet-intro/systems/lab1/README.md

 # Digital Design Lab 3
 ## Before Starting
 This lab is primarily a *software* lab, specifically about writing C and RISC-V assembly code.
-This document assumes some familiarity with C, but none with RISC-V, so don't worry about that!
-In this first section, we will introduce many of the instructions that you will use.
+This document assumes some familiarity with C, but none with RISC-V. In this first section, we will introduce many of the instructions that you will use.
 However, the definitive instruction listing can be found at the [RISC-V Website](https://riscv.org/technical/specifications/).

 ### Basics of RISC-V